Why the Mockingbird?

 Where is your brewery?

-Lazy Magnolia Brewing is located on the Mississippi Gulf Coast in Kiln, MS. They are the largest and oldest brewery in our state.
-They have been kind enough to brew Colsons at their facility through a contract arrangement until we are able to establish our own facility in the Jackson metro area.
+Since the fall of 2018 we have been brewing Colsons at another Mississippi brewery through a contract arrangement until we are able to establish our own facility in the Jackson metro area.
 This is a very common arrangement for new breweries.

 When will you build a brewery?

 Who distributes Colsons?

 Capital City Beverages is our distributor for 18 counties in central Mississippi, Magnolia Beverage Co. is our distributor in several counties around Meridian, Stokes Distributing handles another 21 counties in the Pine Belt section of south Mississippi and F.E.B.
 Distributing handles the Mississippi Gulf Coast.
 We are eternally grateful to them for all they do for us.
 If you can’t find Colsons at your favorite retailer in these areas, please encourage that retailer to contact the appropriate distributor.

 How do I find Colsons in my area?